gbbaus17/f5-lab/README.md

 Also default passwords **(f5DEMOs4u!)** are created and it is recommended you change these.

-Before you begin you will need some demo/eval keys for Big-IP (x1) and Big-IQ (x2:CM+DCD)
+Before you begin you will need some demo/eval keys Big-IQ (x2:CM+DCD), and optionally Big-IP (x1 if not using PAYG)

 **Important**: You will have to select the **AWS region** (eg Sydney) in which you want to deploy after clicking the **Launch Stack** button